-Deductions are to be allocated in the following manner:
+Deductions are to be allocated as follows:

-1. Allowable deductions directly attributable to one or more classes of income items (i.e., interest, dividends, or rents) or corpus are allocated to such income classes or corpus.

-2. Allowable deductions not allocated under 1above are allocated on the basis of gross income after directly attributable deductions, to the extent of such income.

-3. Deductions not allocated under either 1 or 2 above may be allocated in any manner.
+- 1. Allowable deductions directly attributable to one or more classes of income items (i.e., interest, dividends, or rents) or corpus are allocated to such income classes or corpus. - 2.
+Allowable deductions not allocated under 1 above are allocated on the basis of gross income after directly attributable deductions, to the extent of such income. - 3.
+Deductions not allocated under either 1 or 2 above may be allocated in any manner.